wp-plugins/wp-simple-firewall/readme.txt

 *   ADDED:      option to check the logged-in user session only on WordPress admin pages (the default setting)
 *   ADDED:      message to login screen when no user session is found
+*   ADDED:      option to auto-forward to the WordPress dashboard when you go to wp-login.php and you're already logged in.

 = 3.0.0 =